connectivecpp/chops-net-ip/README.md

 # External Dependencies

 The libraries and API's have minimal (as possible) library dependencies (there are heavy dependencies on the C++ standard library in all of the code).
 There are more dependencies in the test code than in the production code.
-The external dependencies are:
+The external dependencies:

 - Version 1.11 (or later) of Chris Kohlhoff's `networking-ts-impl` (Networking TS) repository is required for some components.
 Note that the version number is from the Asio version and may not exactly match the Networking TS version.
 - Version 2.01 (or later) of Phil Nash's Catch 2.0 is required for all test scenarios.